-- (3) Granted by Kronos Worldwide pursuant to its 2003 Long-Term Incentive Plan. - (4) Granted by us pursuant to our 1998 Long-Term Incentive Plan.
+- (3) As already disclosed, the number of shares of Kronos Worldwide commons stock granted and the closing price on the date of grant have been adjusted to give effect to Kronos Worldwide's 2-for-1 common stock split distributed in the form of a dividend on May 20, 2011. - (4) Granted by Kronos Worldwide pursuant to its 2003 Long-Term Incentive Plan. - (5) Granted by us pursuant to our 1998 Long-Term Incentive Plan.

-Outstanding Equity Awards at December 31, 2010.
-At December 31, 2010, none of our named executive officers held outstanding stock options to purchase shares of our common stock or common stock of our subsidiaries or Kronos Worldwide, held any rights to such shares that were subject to vesting restrictions or held any equity incentive awards for such shares.
+No Outstanding Equity Awards at December 31, 2011.
+At December 31, 2011, none of our named executive officers held outstanding stock options to purchase shares of our common stock (or common stock of our parent or subsidiary companies or Kronos Worldwide or its subsidiaries) or held any rights to such shares that were subject to vesting restrictions or held any equity incentive awards for such shares.

 Option Exercises and Stock Vested.
-During 2010, no named executive officer exercised any stock options or had any stock awards vest.
-For stock awards granted in 2010 to Mr. Harold C. Simmons that had no vesting restrictions, see the 2010 Grants of Plan-Based Awards Table above.
+During 2011, no named executive officer exercised any stock options or held any stock subject to vesting restrictions.
+For stock awards granted in 2011 to Mr. Harold C. Simmons that had no vesting restrictions, see the 2011 Grants of Plan-Based Awards Table above.